MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/upload-content-to-a-course.md

 1. Ensure there are no folders and unsupported content files inside the ZIP file

 > [!NOTE]
 > Assessments can't be added to the course via bulk upload functionality unless [**you are exporting courses from one instance to another**](../../../content-management/manage-content/manage-course-category/move-course-content-across-training-instance.md).
-You will need to add them via [**add quiz and exam workflow**](../../../content-management/create-content/create-course-category/add-assessments-to-a-course.md).
+You will need to add them via [**an assessement workflow**](../../../content-management/create-content/create-course-category/add-assessments-to-a-course.md).

 ### Steps for bulk upload lessons for a course